apify/apify-cli/docs/installation.md

 ### Create a New Actor from Existing Project

-:::note Don't use this after `apify create`
+:::note Automatic Actor directory initialization
 When you create an Actor using the `apify create` command, the directory will already be initialized.
 :::